Big B's Backyard

 • Meat Down: Place the ribs meat-side down into the liquid and seal the foil tightly.

 • Cook: Return to the smoker for 2 hours.
-The trapped steam will break down the collagen rapidly, making the meat incredibly soft.
+The trapped steam will break down the collagen fast.
+This makes the meat incredibly soft.

 Step 3: 1 Hour Unwrapped

-• Set the Bark: Cook for 30-45 minutes to let the surface firm up again after being steamed.
+• Set the Bark: Cook for 30 to 45 minutes to let the surface firm up again after being steamed.

 • Glaze: In the final 15 minutes, brush on your favorite BBQ sauce.
-The heat will cause the sugars in the sauce to caramelize, creating a sticky, glossy finish.
+The heat will cause the sugars in the sauce to caramelize.
+This creates that sticky, glossy finish.

-Pull them off, let them rest for 10 minutes, and watch your guests devour them.
+Pull them off and let them rest for 10 minutes.
+Watch your guests devour them.